vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 pull-ups).
 I had intended to resume two days ago (2024-12-17) but had to skip strength exercises that day and had to skip all exercises on 2024-12-18 due to time-sensitive work stuff.

+## 2024-12-21: at-home jogging due to intermittent rain and wet sidewalks

+On Saturday 2024-12-21, I did at-home jogging due to intermittent rain and wet sidewalks.